eggsactly/automated-oven/README.md

 ![SVG circuit diagram of the servos hooked to the power regulators and the Arduino](schematics/power-regulator_bb.png)

+Lastly, you will need to upload the contents of app/ and server-code/ to a PHP enabled web server and replace the byte array _server_ in firmware.ino with the IP address to your server.

 # License
 automated-oven is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by